Home

 • Pre-heat the oven to 375 degrees.

-• Arrange the hens on a rack in a roasting pan and season with the salt, pepper and oregano.
+• Arrange the hens on a rack in a roasting pan and season with the salt, pepper,oregano, basil and thyme.

 • Tie the legs together and roast for around 40 to 50 minutes until the hens are a golden brown color and the juices run clear.